 * Now Rapture LE is bundled with SONAR 8.5.
 I detect a trend.

 Until recently, the two front runners in the virtual piano race were TruePianos and Modartt PianoTeq.
 TruePianos was slightly more affordable and was generally thought to be more playable and realistic, while Pianoteq, although an impressively flexible and powerful piano model, suffered from artificial overtones.
 Since Version 3 of Pianoteq, this is no longer true, in my opinion.
-Pianoteq has seen some impressive upgrades and options and is definitely worth the additional expense.
+Pianoteq has seen some impressive upgrades and options and is definitely worth the additional expense, and these days I use Pianoteq in my projects most of the time I need a piano track.

-However, I've stuck with TruePianos.
+However, I've kept TruePianos installed.
 It's still a very inspirational virtual instrument.

 Ah, my trusty multi-effects unit.
 I can't remember where or when I purchased this but it was my main guitar FX for years until I realised what the tube amp afficionados were on about.
 This has mediocre distortion and compression when compared to what's available these days, but in my opinion the delay and reverb algorithms are outstanding.
 I now run the fx loop out to my POD for compression and amplifier modelling duties.